atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I jlj!
 Ip! l“ “already had upon your daughter,
 ||ji “by making her delpife everything
-il “that I fey.” - - :
+il “that I fey." - - :
 itesh ■. •
 iniiii i ij
 fnim!
-“If you will talk like a man of i i “fashion, Mr. Selby, ” replied she, “I il • ^
+“If you will talk like a man of i i “fashion, Mr. Selby, " replied she, “I il • ^
 “dare Say she iwill not despise you?
 I “but you have a low way of expressing
-! yourself, you know.”
+! yourself, you know."
 j V Z -- -- -- -- rd!
-Madam, ” exclaimed Mr.
+Madam, " exclaimed Mr.
 I Selby (though he never Swore but when he was uncommonly provoked) “Z — s!
 I “Madam, I hate all people of fashion,